nsarath/docs/Openshift/changing PrivateImage.md

-# loading Private image without re-deploying the setup
+# Loading Private image without re-deploying the setup

 We cannot rely on the procedure like ‘stop/modifycontainer/start’ on any k8s based setups (no matter ocp or vanilla k8s).
 This is because all containers are managed by k8s and in case of container is stopped